French Language Proficiency and Express Entry: A Complete Guide

 Once everything is finalized, you can begin your new life as a permanent resident of Canada

-French Language Proficiency Draws Can Give You an Advantage
+French Language Proficiency Draws - Speaking French Can Give You an Advantage

 Category-based draws under the EE program for French speakers are becoming more frequent.

-Because the CRS points cutoffs are lower, you can qualify for Canada PR by becoming one of the top ranking candidates in the French draw, even if your overall point score isn't very high — as long as your French ability is strong.
+Because the CRS points cutoffs are lower, if you speak French, you can qualify for Canada PR by becoming one of the top ranking candidates in the French draw, even if your overall point score isn't very high — as long as your French ability is strong.

 French Helps Beyond Immigration

-French doesn’t just help with immigration points; it greatly benefits candidates in various sectors as it is considered one of the most important adaptability factors in your life in Canada.
+French speaking skilled workers don’t just benefit from getting more immigration points; general French language skills also greatly benefits French speaking immigrants in various sectors as it is considered an important adaptability factor in your life in Canada.

 Bilingual Candidates Are in Demand